elp11999/GifTastic/README.md

 # GifTastic

 * This project is a Web based "Giphy images" application.
-* This project was a perfect way for me to get introduced to Jquery Ajax Web Service calls.
+* This project was a perfect way for me to get introduced to Jquery Ajax Web Service calls and brower local storage.
 * To get started, clone the repository and check out the code.
 * To just run the application, use link https://elp11999.github.io/GifTastic/
 * If you have any questions about the project, please contact me at mhenderson557@yahoo.com